-The Board has applied this thought process when reviewing the business and operational issues.
+In complementing the above risk management process, the Board has applied this thought process when reviewing the business and operational issues.
 Similarly, when deliberating business agenda, the Board together with the Audit Committee has applied the risk management thought process for identifying, evaluating and managing the significant risks faced by the Group and improving the system of internal controls when there are changes to business environment or regulatory guidelines.

 The Group's Internal Audit function is outsourced to an external consultant to assist the Board and Audit Committee in carrying out independent assessment on the adequacy, efficiency and effectiveness of the Group's risk management and internal control systems.
 The scope of the review of the outsourced internal audit function is approved by the Audit Committee based on the feedback from Executive Management proposed the internal audit plan.
-The fee incurred for the outsourced internal audit function for the financial year ended 31 December 2018 is RM36,000.
+The fee incurred for the outsourced internal audit function for the financial year ended 31 December 2019 is RM36,000.